An Uncommon Christmas, a novella prequel to the Uncommon Courtships series

 This sweet Regency-set novella features some of the characters of the Uncommon Courtships series and takes place before the start of The Unflappable Miss Fairchild

-"This charming trio of light and lively Christmas novellas is brimming with kittens, children, holiday hijinks, and love and should please Regency readers and cat lovers alike.
-A worthy, well-done collection." -- Library Journal
+"Brimming with kittens, children, holiday hijinks, and love and should please Regency readers and cat lovers alike." -- Library Journal

 An Uncommon Christmas was originally titled "A Place by the Fire."

 Miss Eleanor Pritchett, teacher of literature at the Barnsley School for Young Ladies, slid into place along the wall of the head mistress' office, tucking her light brown hair up into the black mop cap all the teachers wore.
 She had never liked the shapeless black bombazine uniform of the school staff, but now she was thankful for the way it hid the fact that her slender chest was heaving after her dash from the second story.
 As it was, Eleanor arrived just in time to hear Miss Martingale's nasal voice proclaim, "What is this creature?"

 So it was true.
 Dottie had been caught with the kitten.
 Eleanor knew she should have dissuaded the farmer who brought the eggs from giving the tiny bundle of fur to the girl, but the gleam in Dottie's dark eyes had been too precious to waste.
 Wincing at the thought of the consequences of that act, Eleanor slipped a little farther along the back wall until she bumped into the quivering form of the school's art teacher.
 A quick look at Miss Lurkin's pale, narrow face confirmed Eleanor's suspicions about who had had the misfortune of finding the kitten, and the lack of foresight to keep from mentioning it to Miss Martingale.